ktrinkle/geek_off_angular/README.md

 * Autoplay intro video if it's even possible
 * Edit teams and participants
 * Round 1 - manual answers if needed
-* Round 2 and 3 team load from roundresult - limit to 6/3 teams
 * Round 2 - improve UI and reduce confusion on second player.
 Don't allow loading for first player after complete
 * Round 3 - move slides into system
 * Round 3 - Geekomatic refactor and control questions from here, SignalR factor to Python